Virginia Tech® home

 What Happens at the OFRR?

-1. The OFRR team will arrive on the farm promptly at the schedule date/time.
+1. The VCE agent will arrive on the farm promptly at the scheduled date/time.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.